bjssacademy/advanced-tdd/chapter06/chapter06.md

 All these things need developing, of course.
 But if we _start_ there, we tend to bend our design out of shape.
 The code no longer succinctly describes the expected normal behaviour.
 Instead, it reads out as being mainly a list of stuff that can go wrong.

-Starting withthe simplest happy path ensures that our implementation has a sane foundation.
+Starting with the simplest happy path makes for a sane foundation.
+The code must draw attention to how it works when it solves the intended problem.

 But after this, what next?